h2zero/NimBLE-Arduino/docs/Improvements_and_updates.md

 In addition NimBLERemoteCharacteristic::readValue and NimBLERemoteCharacteristic::getValue take an optional timestamp parameter which will update it's value with
 the time the last value was recieved.

-NimBLEClient::getService will now retrieve only the service specified and not the full database, this preserves resources
-otherwise wasted retrieving and allocating attributes the user application is not interested in.
+> NimBLEClient::getService
+> NimBLERemoteService::getCharacteristic
+> NimBLERemoteCharacteristic::getDescriptor

+These methods will now check the respective vectors for the attribute object and, if not found, will retrieve (only)
+the specified attribute from the peripheral.

+These changes allow more control for the user to manage the resources used for the attributes.
 <br/>

 NimBLEClient::connect() can now be called without an address or advertised device parameter.
 This will connect to the